Wildfire smoke preparedness

 - Use fans or an air conditioner (AC) when it's hot, if possible.
 Set your AC to recirculate.

-- Don't pollute the indoor air.
-Don't smoke, use candles, or vacuum.
+- Don't smoke, use candles, or vacuum – these activities pollute indoor air.
 Avoid frying and broiling when cooking indoors.

 Call 9-1-1 if you or someone else has serious symptoms, like trouble breathing.
 You can also send a text to 9-1-1 if you are Deaf, hard of hearing, speech impaired, and anyone who might be unsafe if they were to be heard by an intruder or abusive partner.
 Learn more about text-to-911.